Saiyaara (film): Production

-In an interview, Suri revealed that the project was initially envisioned by him as a possible third installment in the Aashiqui franchise, but it did not materialize with its producers.
-Inspired by the Netflix documentary series The Romantics, he began developing the story—titled Saiyaara—independently.
-However, Akshaye Widhani, the CEO of Yash Raj Films, later came on board to produce and back the film under the YRF banner.
+In an interview, Suri revealed that the project was initially conceived as a potential third entry in the Aashiqui series, but it did not happen with their producers.
+Inspired by the Netflix documentary series The Romantics, he started working on the idea, titled Saiyaara, on his own.
+Later, Akshaye Widhani, the CEO of Yash Raj Films, signed on to produce and support the film under the YRF banner.
+Further, in an update on social media, Bollywood Hungama revealed that the end credits scene of Saiyaara was actually shot on a single day, and was a last minute addition that was incorporated less than a month ahead of the film's release.

 Soundtrack

-The music album consists of 7 songs, composed by Mithoon, Tanishk Bagchi, Shubhanshu Kesharwani, Faheem Abdullah, Arslan Nizami, Vishal Mishra, Sachet-Parampara and The Rish (Rishabh Kant), with lyrics written by Irshad Kamil, Mithoon, Rishabh Kant and Raj Shekhar.
-The background score was composed by John Stewart Eduri, who replaced Suri's norm collaborator Raju Singh.
-The vocals were provided by Arijit Singh, Jubin Nautiyal, Shreya Ghoshal, Shilpa Rao, Vishal Mishra, Sachet-Parampara, Faheem Abdullah and Hansika Pareek.
+The music album consists of 7 songs, composed by Mithoon, Sachet–Parampara, Rishabh Kant (The Rish), Vishal Mishra, Tanishk Bagchi, Faheem Abdullah, and Arslan Nizami, with lyrics written by Irshad Kamil, Mithoon, Rishabh Kant and Raj Shekhar.
+The film score was composed by John Stewart Eduri, replacing Suri's regular collaborator Raju Singh.
+The vocals were provided by Arijit Singh, Jubin Nautiyal, Shreya Ghoshal, Shilpa Rao, Vishal Mishra, Sachet–Parampara, Faheem Abdullah and Hansika Pareek.
 The soundtrack album was released on 4 July 2025.